Key Takeaways

 Given the value of sales UX for both customers and brands, it’s a clear win-win to follow these 10 UX best practices:

-- Promote Free Shipping in the “Buy” Section
+- Promote free shipping in the “Buy” section (47% don’t)

-By refining the UX before the holiday rush, e-commerce sites not only offer a more satisfying shopping experience but also build trust and loyalty, encouraging shoppers to return year-round.
+By refining the UX before the holiday rush, ecommerce sites not only offer a more satisfying shopping experience but also build trust and loyalty, encouraging shoppers to return year-round.

-This article presents the research findings from just a few of the 650+ UX guidelines in Baymard Premium – get full access to learn how to create a “State of the Art” e-commerce user experience.
+This article presents the research findings from just a few of the 650+ UX guidelines in Baymard – get full access to learn how to create a “State of the Art” ecommerce user experience.

 If you want to know how your desktop site, mobile site, or app performs and compares, then learn more about getting Baymard to conduct a UX Audit of your site or app.